 HONDURAS – Honduras is such a beautiful place.
 The heart of Central America.
-Maybe God decided to put it there.
-I don’t know.
-But it has stunning beauty: green everywhere, lots of mountains, many rivers.
-It just has so much diversity, but there are many issues in Honduras too.
+It has stunning beauty: green everywhere, lots of mountains, many rivers.
+But there are many issues too.

 “Hola.
 How are you?”
 I say, entering the small, roughly built home.
 Juan Carlos, the father of the family welcomes me inside.
 After greeting each other and introducing ourselves, I ask him, “What does water mean to you?”